mlhartme/stool/DOCUMENTATION.md

 #### Examples

-`sc status -stage foo` prints the status of stage `foo`.
+`sc status foo` prints the status of stage `foo`.

-`sc start -all -fail after` starts all stages.
-Without `-fail after`, the command would abort after the first stage that cannot be started (e.g. because it's already running).
+`sc config replicas=0 replicas=1` sets one replica for all stages that have none.

-`sc stop -stage up=true` stops all stages currently up, but aborts immediately if one stage fails to stop.
+`sc delete %all -fail after` deletes all stages.
+Without `-fail after`, the command would abort after the first stage that cannot be deleted.

 ### sc-attach